preetha548/skills-copilot-codespaces-vscode/README.md

-  # Storytelling App
+  # Social Media Dashboard

-  This is a code bundle for Storytelling App.
-The original project is available at https://www.figma.com/design/UtZvUo8Vv4lJqI5QIV1fmK/Storytelling-App.
+  This is a code bundle for Social Media Dashboard.
+The original project is available at https://www.figma.com/design/95QfAUXOLmungIf3LdHXLS/Social-Media-Dashboard.

   ## Running the code